izabellewilding/personal-portfolio/src/markdown-pages/react-component-lifecycle.md

 <br />

-First we set the state and decide which lifecycle method to use, call the fetch function with our API address, convert the data response into JSON and set data to the newly received response.
+> First we set the state and decide which lifecycle method to use, call the fetch function with our API address, convert the data response into JSON and set our data to the newly received response.

 ## React Hooks for Data Fetching